 On Monday, September 13, City staff presented the City’s Quarterly Strategic Equity Update to City Council.

-Strategic Equity Manager Thomas Brooks presented several new tools that the City is implementing, that will help it reach its strategic equity goals: diversifying the workplace, diversifying commission make-up, and developing a racial equity toolkit to guide decision making.
+Strategic Equity Manager Thomas Brooks presented several new tools that the City is implementing to help it reach its strategic equity goals: diversifying the workplace, diversifying commission make-up, and developing a racial equity toolkit to guide project development.

 Envisio - Implemented in September, this public-facing platform shows the City’s progress on its equity goals, what has been accomplished, and what is to come.
 View the Action Plan Updates